rashidkisejjere0784/realtime-age-and-gender-detection-with-opencv/README.md

 Due to RAM constraints i had to limit the training process to only 110 images per age.

 I trained the model using a Kaggle notebook - https://www.kaggle.com/code/rashidrk/age-and-gender-detection

+The code uses haar cascades model to extract the faces in the image